 Physical Modeling

-SAFL engineers and researchers develop physical models test large scale structures at a manageable laboratory scale.
+We develop physical models to test large scale structures at laboratory scale.

 Cedar Falls Dam Model Basin

 Physical models are incredibly useful when determining project feasibility and identifying potential problems.
-Multiple aspects of SAFL models are precisely scaled, allowing the model to represent field conditions accurately; this means not only scaling the structure, but also flow rates and flow stresses.
-The research flow typically involves understanding the problem, designing and constructing a model, validating the model, testing and collecting data, and finally reporting.
+All aspects of SAFL models are precisely scaled to represent field conditions accurately: we scale structure, flow rates, and flow stresses.

 SAFL's facilities were built with physical modeling in mind.
-SAFL maintains numerous indoor facilities equipped for modeling, including the SAFL model floor, as well as the Outdoor StreamLab (OSL).
-Throughout the laboratory, there are also numerous data collection carriages with laser scanners that can be used to precisely verify a models shape.
+We maintains numerous indoor facilities equipped for modeling, including the SAFL model floor and the Outdoor StreamLab (OSL).
+Throughout the laboratory, we maintain and update numerous data collection carriages with laser scanners that can be used to precisely verify model shape.

 Contact Jeff Marr for more information about SAFL's physical modeling capabilities